-Get Inspired: How to get into Football
+Get Inspired: How to get into football

 But don't be content to just watch it.
 Lace up your boots and get your foot on the ball to take part in perhaps the most easily accessible sport there is.

-Football provides a truly extensive variety of physical exercise.
-Players run, kick, dodge, sprint and jump, and constantly twisting and turning your body increases endurance, promotes agility and develops physical coordination.
+Football gives you an all-round workout.
+Players run, kick, dodge, sprint and jump, and constantly twisting and turning your body increases endurance, promotes agility and develops physical co-ordination.

 Football also promotes teamwork on and off the pitch, as many teams socialise together.